StevenMayher/432-2022/labs/lab02/README.md

 ## Post-Deadline Materials

 - The Lab 2 answer sketch will be found on our Shared Google Drive in the Lab 02 Materials.
-- Grades and (potentially) other materials will appear by 2022-02-15.
+- Grades and (potentially) other materials will appear on 2022-02-15.